Two CLTs for Sparse Random Matrices: Trace CLT

-\underline{Step 4:} Establish the remaining vertices: as for even cycles, only the right endpoints of unmarked edges are yet to be chosen.
-Lemma \(1\) in [\ref{oldpaper}] still holds as it does not use the parity of \(\mathbf{i},\) giving there are at most \(\prod_{k \geq 2}{(2k)^{kn_k}}\) such configurations.
+\underline{Step 4:} Establish the order of the remaining vertices: similarly to what occurs with even cycles, only the right endpoints of the unmarked edges are yet to be chosen.
+Lemma \(1\) in \cite{oldpaper} still holds as it does not use the parity of \(\mathbf{i},\) giving that for \(v \in N_{\mathbf{i}}(k)\) the number of possibilities at each such appearance of \(v\) is at most